dvatterott/dvatterott.github.io/_posts/_posts/2018-01-10-psychology-to-data-science-part-1.markdown

 categories: [data science, psychology, academia, industry]
 ---

 A number of people have asked about moving from a PhD in Psychology/Cognitive Psychology/Cognitive Neuroscience to data science.
 This blog post is part of a 2-part series where I record my answers to the best and most common questions I've heard.
+Part 2 can be found [here](https://danvatterott.com/blog/2018/01/10/psychology-to-data-science-part-2/).

 Before I get started, I want to thank [Rick Wolf](https://www.linkedin.com/in/rickcwolf/) for providing comments on an earlier version of this post.